Urban Forest Strategy

 • Improving compliance provisions.
 For example, the introduction of penalties for people caught damaging a tree or breaching a tree protection plan or direction.

-The urban forest delivers a range of environmental, social and economic benefits.
+Trees have a range of environmental, social and economic benefits.
 These include:

 • providing shade and cooling our city